Webbist-dev/strapi-redirects/README.md

 2. You can use relative or absolute paths depending on your use case for the api for "from" and "to"

-3. You should use either 301/302 or permanent/temporary for parsing to work and map to the correct type in the enumerable field
+3. You should use either permanent/temporary for parsing to work and map to the correct type in the enumerable field

 ## Frontend